A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 Thus, the word tumor simply refers to a mass.

-Terms mass and nodules are used to describe tumor also but there is a difference between the two.
+Terms mass and nodules are used to describe tumors also but there is a difference between the two.
 The mass has a maximal diameter greater than 20 mm whereas nodule is less than 20 mm.

 The term tumor too encompasses benign and malignant swellings in neoplastic settings.
 Tumor implies altered unchecked growth which results in the formation of mass.